bjornmeansbear/lectureScripts/WhatIsSGD.md

 - Nested: Economy within Society within Nature
   - holistic; what buckminster fuller was talking about when he said we live on "spaceship earth"
   - If you frame everything this way, you can't accidentally leave out a kind of sustainability.

-Sustainabilitists take over where environmentalism left off, moving from the realm of the environment into all realms.
-We must allow our designs, strategies and methodologies to evolve and adapt to new ideas, new hybrids — accept and deal with a constant flux between nature, society, economy — everything.

 ## Picturing Sustainabilitist Aesthetics